-Availability: Android, Windows, iOS, Fire TV and Linux applications.
+Availability: macOS, Android, Windows, iOS, Fire TV and Linux applications.

 Shadowsocks is an encrypted proxy that was designed specifically to help people overcome the restrictions of the so-called Great Firewall of China.
 It works great for that purpose, but if you are not in a restricted country, you’re better off using either OpenVPN or IKEv2.